tbaggett/xfgloss/README.md

 The XFGloss solution provided in this repository also includes the "XFGlossSample" Xamarin.Forms-based app.
 It demonstrates all the XFGloss properties being applied in both Xaml and C# code.

-# Adding XFGloss to Your Xamarin.Forms Project
+# Adding XFGloss to Your Xamarin.Forms-Based App

 Integrating XFGloss into your XF-based app is easy.
 First, add the XFGloss NuGet to your app's PCL and Android/iOS platform projects.
 Next, initialize XFGloss from each of the platform projects like so: